mahidhar/sc25_k8s_tutorial/1_basic_hands_on.md

 Running a single application iteration is interesting, but science users often need many executions to get their science done.
 So, let's do a simple parameter sweep with a scientific application.
 We will use the LAMMPS molecular dynamics code with a Lennard-Jones benchmark problem.
 In the example we will do a parameter sweep with varying bin sizes.
 We run 4 different values for the parameter.

-As usual, you can copy-and-paste the lines below, but please do replace “<username>” with your own name.
+As usual, you can copy-and-paste the lines below, but please do replace "username" with your own name.

 BTW: You probably noted that you need to provide a unique name for each job you submit.
 This is indeed a requirement in Kubernetes.